Gluten-Free Meatballs

 Serving Suggestions

-Gluten-Free meatballs are an easy gluten-free dinner that can be made in just 30 minutes.
-I love having a big bowl of gluten-free pasta covered in sauce with my meatballs and serve it with my gluten-free focaccia bread.
+Gluten-free meatballs are an easy gluten-free dinner that can be made in just 30 minutes.
+I love having a big bowl of gluten-free pasta covered in sauce with my meatballs and serving it with my gluten-free focaccia bread.
 My oldest son actually loves to eat meatballs plain as a snack.
-That’s what is so great about making gluten-free meatballs, they are so versatile, and everyone loves them.
+They are so versatile, and everyone loves them.
 Even my pickiest eater will eat a plate of my gluten-free meatballs.

 Storage Instructions